Are you stuck in a relationship that is going nowhere? Here are six tips on how to find strength to get out of a bad relationship.

 And when you’re talking to strong women, remember that sometimes the worst thing you fear could be the best thing that ever happened to you.
 An article like Was My Marriage a Waste of Time?
 The Silver Lining of Break Ups can help you see this.

-Tap into your spiritual strength to find courage to get out
+Tap into your spiritual strength to find courage to leave a bad relationship

 A solid inner strength can get you through almost anything – whether you’re feeling guilty about ending a relationship or worried about dissolving a business partnership.
 Spirituality or a reliance God, Buddha, or even Mother Nature can give you access to strength you didn’t even know you had.
 Find ways to maintain a strong connection between your heart, soul, and mind, and you’ll be stronger than you thought possible!